 - Investment in Technology

 (1) Investment in Technology:

 Many distribution business owners are beginning to realize the importance of making data-driven business decisions.
 Unfortunately, many companies are currently stuck using older software systems which are not providing relevant information in a timely and effective manner.
-As a result, the focus has shifted to implementing truly integrated software that will tie the different facets of the business, (such as order taking to warehouse management to accounting) together.
+As a result, the focus has shifted to implementing a digital transformation including a truly integrated software that will tie the different facets of the business, (such as order taking to warehouse management to accounting) together.
 The result for companies who move in this direction is a system that provides real-time information across departments in a timely manner to facilitate effective decision making.
 For example, a salesperson on the road will need access to updated pricing, product availability, and customer information among many other pieces of information.
 This highlights the importance of a system that will provide information to all areas of an organization, be it in the warehouse or on the road at a customer’s location.